Avaiga/taipy-doc/docs/tutorials/fundamentals/5_rag_chatbot/index.md

 # Step 1: Imports

-Begin by importing the packages which we’ll be using for this application:
+Begin by importing the packages which we'll be using for this application:

 ```python
 from taipy.gui import Gui, notify